dagronf/DSFSparkline/README.md

 ## Features

-* Simple bar, dot and line graph support.
+* Simple bar, dot, line and win/loss graph support.
 * `IBDesignable` support so you can see your sparklines in interface builder.
 * y-range can automatically grow or shrink to encompass the full y-range of data.
 * y-range can be fixed and the sparkline will truncate to the specified range